 - Other enhancements

-West Stand repairs got under way in late 2020 and are expected to be finished by November 2021.
-The aim is to also have the main pitch refurbishment and LED lighting upgrade completed by February 2022.
-The Stadium would then be able to be used for events and fixtures including the 2022 NPC, with one stand available.
+West Stand repairs got underway in late 2020 and are expected to be finished in Early 2022.
+The aim is to also have the main pitch refurbishment and LED lighting upgrade completed by March 2022.
+The Stadium would then be able to be used for events during the winter sports season and fixtures including the 2022 NPC, with one stand available.

-Design of the new East Stand should also be finalised by the end of 2021, as should the demolition of the old stand.
+The design of the new East Stand is expected to be finalised by the end of March 2022.

 The new East Stand will be built in the subsequent two years, with contractors and equipment to be based on the No 2 field.